Return to the loga tracker

 Proposed law provides that additional remediation only be allowed if provided by an express provision for nonremediation damages and requires that any award granted in connection with the judgment for damages awarded to fund the most feasible plan to be paid into the registry of the court.

-Present law provides definitions for "contamination", "environmental damage", "evaluation or remediation", "feasible plan", "oilfield site", and "timely notice".
+Present law defines "contamination", "environmental damage", "evaluation or remediation", "feasible plan", "oilfield site", and "timely notice".

-Proposed law changes the definition for "environmental damage" to remove the inclusion of potential impact to environmental media and only include actual damage or injury to environmental media as well as narrowing the meaning of environmental media to only include soil, surface water, ground water, or sediment.
+Proposed law changes the definition for "environmental damage" to include actual or potential contamination resulting from oilfield activities as well as narrowing the meaning of environmental media to only include soil, surface water, ground water, or sediment.

 Proposed law changes the definition provided for "feasible plan" to "most feasible plan" and specifies that the regulations and laws that apply to remediation include an evaluation and only remediate if necessary and change the application from "contamination" to "environmental damage".